- Mortgage Calcs

 This area sits on the banks of the Red River and is deep in the heart of the state.
 With famous places like the Alexandria Zoological Park, marshes, swamps, and bayous teeming with wildlife such as alligators and cougars, and a Mardi Gras parade all of Alexandria’s own, this area is an excellent choice.
 Median home prices in the cities of Alexandria and Pineville are around $170,000; prices in the more rustic outlying areas, such as Boyce, are in the range of $135,000.

-The most popular place to live in Louisiana is Terrebonne Parish, known as Cajun Country.
+Terrebonne Parish, known as Cajun Country is a popular choice for people who are looking for a relatively low living cost but do not need to seek employment.
 This includes areas such as Chacahoula, Cocodrie, Oak Forest, Sarah Plantation, Magnolia Plantation, and Woodlawn.
 This area is very beautiful and historic, but can lack in job opportunities.

 Houma is growing mainly due to the change in their economic situation.
 In the past, the majority of Houma’s employment as well as the smaller, unincorporated surrounding areas depended heavily on the oil industry and those industries touched directly by it.
 Recently, an increase in seafood fishing and production, as well as more tourism and an influx of medical professionals due to money received by the state from the federal government for storm-related damages has created a shift in Houma’s economic opportunities.
 With more high-paying professional jobs and more varied employment opportunities, residents from other, less economically diverse areas of Louisiana and its surrounding states are moving to Houma to take advantage of its offerings.